-Table 8-39 - Policy Details Window
+Table 8-40 - Policy Details Window

-Category Column/Field Description General These fields identif y the policy profile you are creating or editing.
+Category Column/Field Description General These fields identi fy the policy profile you are creating or editing.
 Name The name of the policy profile that you are editing or copying.
 If you are copying a profile, the name of the copy will be Copy of selected_policyProfile, where selected_policyProfile is the name of the original profile.
 To change the name of the profile copy, type over the generated name with the new name in this field.
 Description The policy profile description, if it exists.
 You can edit or add a description.
 Created (Available in the Edit and View versions of the profile) The name of the user who created the policy profile, and the date and time the profile was created.
 You can click the hyperlinked name to send an email to the user who created the profile.
 Updated (Available in the Edit and View versions of the profile) The name of the user who last updated the policy profile, and the date and time the profile was updated.
 You can click the hyperlinked name to send an email to the user who updated the profile.

-Table 8-39 - Policy Details Window (cont.)
+Table 8-40 - Policy Details Window (cont.)
 Category Column/Field Description Vulnerabilities The following define policies that automatically approve or reject inventory items with security vulnerabilities.
-Click this icon next to a vulnerability policy to provide (or view) 酯 meaningful content intended for inventory reviewers concerning the impact of the given policy (for example, reasons why the specific security vulnerabilities identified by the policy's criteria pose a risk to your intellectual property).
-This information is then propagated to those project inventory items that are actually rejected by the policy, providing reviewers with context about the inventory's status.
+Note - These policies ignore suppressed vulnerabilities when making decisions whether to automatically approve or reject published inventory items.
+(A change in policy due to the suppression of a vulnerability does not change the existing approval/rejection status of an inventory item unless the item is manually recalled and then republished.)
+Click this icon next to a vulnerability policy to provide (or edit or view) 酯 meaningful content intended for inventory reviewers about the impact of the given policy.
+For example, this content might include reasons why the specific security vulnerabilities identified in the policy pose a risk to your intellectual property.
+This information is propagated to those project inventory items that are actually rejected by the policy, providing reviewers with context about the inventory's status.
 For more information, see Adding Reviewer Content to Policies.
-Only auto-approve Select this checkbox to have Code Insight skip any matching licenseinventory items if based or component policies if the inventory item has any associated there are no security vulnerabilities. associated security vulnerabilities Reject inventory Select this checkbox to have Code Insight automatically reject any items if any inventory items with any associated security vulnerabilities that have a CVSS score above the value you enter.
-(The scores available for this associated security vulnerabilities have field are based on the CVSS version currently used by Code Insight.
+Only auto-approve Select this checkbox to have Code Insight skip any matching licenseinventory items if based or component policies if the inventory item has any associated there are no security vulnerabilities. associated security vulnerabilities Reject inventory Select this checkbox to have Code Insight automatically reject any items if any inventory items with any associated security vulnerabilities that have a associated security CVSS score above the value you enter.
+(The scores available for this vulnerabilities have field are based on the CVSS version currently used by Code Insight.
 For a CVSS score above information, see Security Vulnerabilities Associated with Inventory.) <score> This policy takes precedence over any other automated approval policy.
 Note • If the Code Insight System Administrator changes the CVSS version used by Code Insight, the value you selected for this field might change.
-See Impact on Policies When Code Insight's CVSS Configuration Changes for details.
-Select this checkbox to have Code Insight automatically reject any Reject inventory items if any inventory items with any associated security vulnerabilities that have a associated security severity equal to or higher than severity you select.
-(The severities vulnerabilities have available for this field are based on the CVSS version currently used by a severity equal to Code Insight.
-For information, see Security Vulnerabilities Associated or higher than with Inventory.) <severity level> This policy takes precedence over any other automated approval policy.
-Note • If the Code Insight System Administrator changes the CVSS version used by Code Insight, the value you selected for this field might change.
-See Impact on Policies When Code Insight's CVSS Configuration Changes for details.
+See Impact on Policies When Code Insight's CVSS

+Configuration Changes for details.